jumaig/p3_project/README.md

 - **Predict Customer Churn:** Utilize statistical and machine learning techniques to forecast which customers are most likely to leave.
 - **Identify Key Drivers:** Understand the factors that contribute most significantly to customer churn.
-- **Visual Data Analysis:** Present clear and insightful visualizations to aid in the interpretation of the analysis.
+- **Data Analysis:** Present clear and insightful visualizations to aid in the interpretation of the analysis.
 - **Actionable Insights:** Provide recommendations to assist SyriaTel in reducing churn and minimizing revenue loss.

 ---